Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ![C4 Infographic]({{site.images}}/2026/C4infographic.png)

 ##  Bytesize Architecture Sessions for Discovery: A Practical Walkthrough for Smaller Groups

-If you work with a cross‑functional team of ten people or fewer, the organisation of Discovery workshops can be streamlined.
+If you work with a cross‑functional team of ten people or fewer, the organisation of Discovery workshops is simpler.
 You may start with a *Big Picture* or a *Process Model* *EventStorming* workshop, then run a series of Bytesize Architecture Sessions over a few days to produce a System Context diagram and the chosen Container diagrams together.
-It’s best to hold the first session in person so you have time to answer questions and gather feedback, and to schedule the subsequent sessions a few days later.
+It’s best to hold the first session in person, it's easier to address any issues this way.
+You also have time to answer questions and gather feedback, and to schedule the subsequent sessions a few days later.

 ### Discovery Kick Off